1Laurenz1/TempoTrack/README.md

 ---

 ### 🤖 Telegram Bot (planned)

-The Telegram bot will:
+The Telegram bot is **actively under development** and already partially implemented.

-- notify users about scheduled tasks,

-- allow basic schedule management,
+Currently implemented:
+- Telegram-based account verification for the website

+- Secure linking of a Telegram account to a user profile

-- integrate with the same backend via API.
+- Integration with the backend via REST API

+Planned features:
+- Notifications about scheduled tasks

+- Reminders for routines and activities

+- Basic schedule management directly from Telegram

+The bot shares the same backend and authentication logic as the web application.

 **(Implementation in progress)**